SDS Template Application

 SDS Template Structure

 The structure of the SDS template application is shown below.
-Two projects select between data communication test and user algorithm test.
-Two target-types allow to deploy the test application on hardware (evaluation board) or AVH FVP (simulation model).
+Two projects let you choose between a data communication test and a user algorithm test.
+Two target types let you deploy the test application either on hardware (evaluation board) or on an AVH FVP (simulation model).

-A standard board layer that is provided in several BSP provides the hardware interface.
-The SDSIO layer uses for communication the MDK-Middleware or on AVH FVP target a virtual simulation interface (VSI).
+A standard board layer, provided by several BSPs, implements the hardware interface.
+For communication, the SDSIO layer uses the MDK-Middleware or (for the AVH FVP target) a virtual simulation interface (VSI).

 SDS Template Structure

-The build-types DebugPlay or ReleasePlay configure the template to playback SDS data files.
-This allows playback of the input data stream while also recording the algorithm data stream.
-The test application can run on hardware (evaluation board) or AVH FVP (simulation model).
-As the input data stream can be repeated it allows to verify and optimize the algorithm while capturing the output data stream.
+Playback mode replays the input data stream while recording the algorithm output data stream at the same time.
+The test application can run either on hardware (evaluation board) or on an AVH FVP (simulation model).
+Because the input data stream can be repeated, it enables consistent verification and optimization of the algorithm while capturing the resulting output data stream.

 Working with the SDS Template